amelie-girard7/Timetravel/README.md

-# Evaluation of Counterfactual Story Rewriting with "Title of Your Paper"
+# Evaluation Metrics of Counterfactual Story Rewriting

 This repository contains the dataset and code accompanying the paper: